Apetlon: Economy and infrastructure

 In Apetlon the primary business is wine production.
 The town is surrounded by vineyards.
 Tourism is also significant.
-Every year in May, many ornithologists come from all over Europe to see the rare birds.
+Every year in May, many come from all over Europe to watch birds.
 Long before the establishment of the National Park, the Lange Lacke (Long Lake) already was an important nature reserve.
-Lange Lacke is the largest of about forty salt lakes near the town.
-The collection of scientific data on its bird life started more than 100 years ago.
+The Lange Lacke is the largest of about forty salt lakes near the town.
+Scientific records about the bird life of the area have been collected for over a century.

-The population of common starlings (Sturnus vulgaris) and grape growers are in conflict.
-Farmers and wineyard owners have gas (butane) propelled cannons and fully programmable electronic bird repel devices in the fields to frighten birds from eating the grapes.
-But also netting, private wine yard guards, hunters and airplanes are used to save as much as possible from the harvest.
+Wine producers can come into conflict with the birdlife in the area, with the population of common starlings sometimes causing issues for farmers.

 Language

 Apetlonerisch is a German dialect with borrowings from Hungarian.